 - Occasionally and when necessary internal and external auditors or regulators;

 - Individuals, companies or organisations providing specific services to, or on behalf of, the University.
-For example, external Occupational Health services, insurers or legal consultants and IT system providers such as but not limited to Moodle, Mahara, Panopto and other lecture capture systems, Turnitin or other plagiarism detection software, SEAtS (student engagement software provider), Smile (the system administrators of the electronic workflows), WeVideo and WPD (e-store payment platform providers).
+For example, consultants, external Occupational Health services, insurers or legal consultants and IT system providers such as but not limited to Moodle, Mahara, Panopto and other lecture capture systems, Turnitin or other plagiarism detection software, SEAtS (student engagement software provider), Smile (the system administrators of the electronic workflows), WeVideo and WPD (e-store payment platform providers).

 - Newman Alumni Association; in the year you leave the University, your name, gender, contact details, date of birth, information about your programme and award and registration status will be shared with the University’s Alumni Association so that you can be added to the alumni database.
 The University considers it is in the legitimate interests of the University to do so, as alumni are very important supporters of and ambassadors for the University, and that it is in the interests of alumni to do so, to develop their social and professional networks and help alumni achieve positions of success and influence.
 Information about how alumni personal data is used by the University is set out in the Newman Alumni Association Privacy Notice; you will receive more details at the relevant time.
 Under the Privacy and Electronic Communications Regulations (PECR)/ EU ePrivacy Regulation (ePR) the Alumi Association only communicate with you through email or phone if you give consent for them to do so.